-A civil war was fought almost immediately after independence, lasting
+A civil war was fought almost immediately after independence, lasting from 1992 to 1997.

 The first stamps of Tajikistan were issued on 20 May 1992.

 Before then, Tajikistan used stamps of the Soviet Union.

 In 1992 and 1993 the Tajikistan Post Office resorted to overprinting stamps of the Soviet